 Richard Hassell is an Australian-born architect and artist who has lived in Singapore since 1989.
-He founded the architectural practice WOHA with Wong Mun Summ in 1989.
-WOHA has exhibited their work in the Venice Biennale, most recently with a video installation entitled “Fragments of an Urban Future” and in New York at the Skyscraper Museum with “Garden City | Mega City” both in 2016.
-WOHA have received 7 President’s Design Awards, Singapore’s highest design accolade.
+He founded the architectural practice WOHA with Wong Mun Summ in 1994.
+WOHA has exhibited their work in the Venice Biennale in 2016 with a video installation entitled Fragments of an Urban Future and in New York at the Skyscraper Museum with Garden City | Mega City both in 2016.
+WOHA have received 11 President’s Design Awards, Singapore’s highest design accolade.

-Richard’s art practice intersects with the architectural practice, and explores complex geometries and tiling.
+Hassell’s art practice intersects with the architectural practice, and explores complex geometries and tiling.
 Growing up with his brother, mathematician Professor Andrew Hassell of the Analysis and Geometry Program at the National University of Australia, recreational mathematics including the art of M. C. Escher was an early source of delight and wonder.

-Strange Creatures will be exhibited in Singapore at Arndt Fine Art from 28th October 2016 to end November 2016 and two pieces are included in the exhibition Journey to Infinity: Escher’s World of Wonder at the Art Science Museum in Singapore between 24th September until February 2017.
+Strange Creatures was first exhibited in Singapore at Arndt Fine Art from 28th October to 3rd December 2016.
+Two pieces were also part of the exhibition Journey to Infinity: Escher’s World of Wonder at the ArtScience Museum from Singapore between 24th September 2016 to February 2017.